 The effective annual cost of capital (EACC) on a private mortgage loan is almost never the stated rate.
 Origination fees, discount points, and upfront costs compress net proceeds and push the real cost higher.
 These five steps show you exactly how to calculate EACC so lenders, servicers, and note investors see the same accurate number.

-Understanding the true cost of capital is not an accounting formality—it is an operational necessity.
-As the full breakdown of private mortgage capital costs makes clear, lenders who calculate only the stated rate consistently underestimate yield drag, misjudge deal profitability, and create compliance exposure on disclosure documents.
-The five steps below eliminate that gap.
+Understanding the true cost of capital is an operational necessity for every private mortgage lender.
+Lenders who calculate only the stated rate consistently underestimate yield drag, misjudge deal profitability, and create compliance exposure on disclosure documents.
+For a foundational reference on the terminology behind these calculations, see the glossary of capital cost terms for private mortgage lenders and investors.

 What Is the Effective Annual Cost of Capital—and Why Does It Matter?

 EACC is the annualized internal rate of return a borrower pays—or a lender earns—when all fees, costs, and timing differences are folded into a single rate.
 It answers the question stated interest rates do not: what does this capital actually cost?
-For private mortgage lenders operating in a $2 trillion AUM market that grew 25.3% among the top 100 lenders in 2024, accurate EACC calculation separates disciplined operators from lenders who discover margin problems at exit.
+For private mortgage lenders, accurate EACC calculation separates disciplined operators from lenders who discover margin problems at exit.

 | Input | Affects Stated Rate? | Affects EACC? | Disclosure Risk If Omitted |